-We recently published our latest eBook, 'Beyond Covid: Building Back Better', an in-depth look at how Covid-19 has affected mass transit around the world – and how industry leaders see opportunities to rebuild for a brighter future.
+We recently published our latest eBook, 'Beyond Covid: Building Back Better', an in-depth look at how Covid-19 has affected public transport around the world – and how industry leaders see opportunities to rebuild for a brighter future.

 Here are five things you can learn from the eBook:

-1. Transit agencies need to work proactively to encourage riders to return
+1. Transport operators need to work proactively to encourage passengers to return

-Providing effective public transit to ensure key workers and the most vulnerable can access essential services has been key.
-It has also been imperative that transit agencies supply sufficient capacity to not only ensure social distancing but also offer reassurance to riders that transport links are being maintained.
+Providing effective public transport to ensure key workers and the most vulnerable can access essential services has been key.
+It has also been imperative that transport operators supply sufficient capacity to not only ensure social distancing but also offer reassurance to passengers that transport links are being maintained.

 In Canada, the city of Montreal chose to maintain service levels in 2020 at 2019 levels – despite the fact patronage was about 35% of what it was before Covid-19 hit.
 Luc Tremblay, Director General of Société de Transport de Montréal said that the city had made that choice to ensure services are available when riders decide to return.
 “It’s the key,” said Tremblay.
 “Build it and they will come.”